jcarrizalez/translator/README.md

 `Description pt-BR.json:` manual data and you must add the keys that are in default.json with the translation that applies

-Create Traits for more control and use in `App\Traits\Translator.php`:
+Create Traits for more control and use in `/app/Traits/Translator.php`

 ```php
 <?php